Oral Hygiene

 • Follow the medication protocol recommended by your dentist;

-What to eat after tooth extraction
+What to eat after a tooth extraction

 • Do not eat hard foods, as they require intense chewing (biscuits, toast, nuts, cereals, bread, etc.);